Down To Earth Discipleship . Getting real with issues facing young Christians today

 The primary area of discipline is in keeping us connected with the source of our shared values, hence regular and intentional personal bible study.
 We easily underestimate the potential for drifting away from the perspective on reality that daily bible study gives us, however cursory or inadequate we may sometimes feel it is.
 Paying attention to God's word gives us confidence to persevere rather than drift.
 If we do drift from those values and change towards a perspective more aligned with the surrounding culture, we no longer have the basis of fellowship in any very meaningful sense.
 Development of a Christian mind is explored in a later chapter.

-If we simply pursue the latest fads in our surrounding culture we inevitably end up embracing the trivial at the expense of the enduring values we espouse, and find ourselves at odds with the psalmist who prayed "Turn my eyes away from worthless things, renew my life according to your word."17b There does need to be a deliberate rejection of what is of low or negative value and a disciplined pursuit of what is congruent with our new family relationships.
+If we simply pursue the latest fads in our surrounding culture we inevitably end up embracing the trivial at the expense of the enduring values we espouse, and find ourselves at odds with the psalmist who prayed "Turn my eyes away from worthless things, renew my life according to your word" Psalm 119:37).
+There does need to be a deliberate rejection of what is of low or negative value and a disciplined pursuit of what is congruent with our new family relationships. .
+It is all too true that if you don't stand for something you will fall for anything!

 An aspect of fellowship is understanding and supporting one another in personal adversity and suffering.
 Such experiences do form Christian character not only in the one enduring them but also in those supporting.
 The Old Testament account of Job and his mates is instructive.
 While Job hung on to faith doggedly, his friends proffered only orthodox platitudes - generally true but inappropriate.
 When Job expressed his anger with God, his friends thought this was over the top.
 But God ended up commending Job and rebuking those who failed to tune in to him properly.
 Many of us experience prolonged pain or frustration and ask for God to fix things up according to our view of what is needed.
 Our brothers and sisters in Christ need to be involved with us in such times, even if understanding of the experience is elusive.

-In respect to consumerism, we need to reject the notion that how much we earn dictates how much we spend.
+In respect to personal wealth and consumerism, we need to reject the notion that how much we earn dictates how much we spend.
 Certainly it should sensibly be seen as putting a cap on it, but there is no reason to live extravagantly simply or chiefly because we may earn a lot.
+A focus on personal wealth can be a very destructive of character.
 There are cost-effective ways of achieving many things such as being adequately fed, housed and clothed.
 But with all that there is also often a time-cost trade off.
 There is no virtue in living in such a way that one's work and ministry is compromised by penny pinching.
-We don't expect churches to work like that, and when one is in receipt of a good income it is silly to do so oneself.
+We don't expect churches to work like that, and when one is in receipt of a good income it is silly to economise to such an extent that we compromise high priorities.

 1.6 Discussion questions: